rbontekoe/rbontekoe.github.io/docs/src/index.md

 AppliGate is an IT-Consultancy company in the Netherlands.

 ## History
-AppliGate became known in 1986 with the course `Hardware Beheer PC`, a class where people learned to fix errors that occurred PCs.
-In 1994 started AppliGate as Lotus Authorized Education Center, LAEC, with instructor-led Lotus Notes & Domino training.
+AppliGate became known in 1986 with the course `Hardware Beheer PC`, a class where people learned to fix errors that occurred in PCs.
+In 1994 AppliGate started as Lotus Authorized Education Center, LAEC, with instructor-led Lotus Notes & Domino training.
 In 2014 we stopped by delivering these courses.
 After first experimenting with Scala we decided to switch to Julia in July 2019.

 ## Our Focus
 AppliGate is developing online courses,